mapbox/mapbox-directions-swift/README.md

 }
 ```

-Note: This library currently supports both versions 4 and 5 of the Mapbox Directions API.
-However, only v4 is currently available to Mapbox accounts while v5 is in development.
+This library currently supports both versions 4 and 5 of the Mapbox Directions API.
+Version 5 is used by default.

 ### Tests